ZhangGeyu/Pipeline-of-lineage-tracing-in-Arabidopsis/Figures-and-related-code/FigureS5/README.md

 In addition, "mutation_prior.csv" will be generated, which shows the rate of each mutation type at different positions.

-#### FigS5a S5c and S5e:
-After running the FigS5a.py, FigS5c.py and FigS5e.py, character_matrix.csv containing the mutation of somatic and progeny readouts will be generated. and a mutation_prior.csv show the frequency of each type of mutation in different position will be generated.

 The next step is to perform cell lineage tree construction using the following commands:

 python ../startle/scripts/nj.py character_matrix.csv --output tree.newick &